teambit/docs/docs/build-pipeline/03-create-build-task.md

 ---
 id: create-build-task
-title: Create a Build Task
+title: Create a Custom Build Task
 ---
+Build pipelines are determined by the environments in use.
+In order to override the default pipeline, offered by an environment, we need to create a new [environment extension](/docs/environments/build-environment) or modify an existing one.

 The example task below, shown being used by a customized environment, prints out the component name of every component handled by it.
 In addition to that, the task returns the component name as custom metadata to be logged and/or stored in the component tagged version.
 [See a demo project here](https://github.com/teambit/harmony-build-examples).

 > Information returned by a build task will only persist if the build-pipeline was triggered by the 'hard-tag' command (`bbit tag <component-id> --persist`).